Low-carb followers are likely to come across one staple drink when browsing for keto-friendly recipes: keto coffee.

 - Metabolic conditions like obesity and type 2 diabetes

 Coffee can also help to suppress your hunger, which means you’ll eat fewer calories during the day and create a more significant deficit for weight loss.

 Caffeine from coffee may bump up your metabolic rate, so you burn more calories at rest.
 The good news here is that this effortless weight loss attacks fat loss specifically, so you can keep your hard-earned muscles intact[*].

 #2.
 Healthy Saturated Fats for Sustained Intermittent Fasting

 - Reduce your risk for cardiovascular disease, neurological disorders (such as Alzheimer’s and Parkinson’s), and cancer

-If you’re using high-fat keto coffee in the morning to replace breakfast on an intermittent fasting schedule, these wonderful fats will help you resist food longer.
+If you’re using high-fat keto coffee in the morning as a meal replacement for breakfast on an intermittent fasting schedule, these healthy fats will help you keep full for longer.